 Among the three, works in the master drawings are a state of wonders.
 (Unfortunately, I didn’t have enough time for it after first going through the oil sketch exhibition.)

-The plein-air oil sketches were popular in late 18th century and remained vital until the dawn of Impressionism.
-Artists like Corot or Constable would probably never exhibit their sketch works since they were meant to be preliminary study and prepare them for larger, more refined works.
+The plein-air oil sketches were popular in the late 18th century and remained vital until the dawn of Impressionism.
+Artists like Corot or Constable would probably never exhibit their sketch works since they were meant to be preliminary studies and prepare them for larger, more refined works.
 Most of the exhibited works are oil on paper laid on canvas or wood panels, thus they are both literally and conceptually between drawing and painting.

 Modern painters sometimes differentiate between compositional studies from color sketches.
 The former helps the artist to understand the form, proportion and balance while the latter forces them to solve the color problem separately.
 In this exhibition, most of the sketches can be regarded as more or less complete works which have combined both composition and color studies together.

 Johan Christian Clausen Dahl is one of my favorite painters.
-His painting, “Coast of Capri“, at Carnegie Museum of Art, purveys an unknown force behind the mystic and meditative scene.
+His painting, “Coast of Capri“, at the Carnegie Museum of Art, purveys an unknown force behind the mystic and meditative scene.
 Here, in depicting clouds at sunset dated on May 9, 1828 — a view probably from his studio, he used colors of both cold and warm, a variety of gamuts to show boundless spatial grandeur on a piece of 5 by 7 inches paper.
-In comparison, John Constable’s “Cloud Study” was more or less created with an intention to make this a finished painting.
+In comparison, John Constable’s “Cloud Study” was more or less created with the intention to make this a finished painting.
 The oil on canvas work is much larger.
-Constable’s fascination with cloud is well known.
-His choice of color and light was keen to the nature and weather itself, thus more scientific than purely romantic compared to that of Dahl.
+Constable’s fascination with the cloud is well known.
+His choice of color and light was keen to nature and weather itself, thus more scientific than purely romantic compared to that of Dahl.
 What intrigues me is the succinctness and effectiveness of his use of main colors.
 The brownish maroon color from the ground set the backdrop for the light bluish cloud by the use of broken strokes while blue color seeps into the ground to assuage the darkness of the foreground.
 Thus there is an overall sparkling light effect even though none of the colors he chose was of intense saturation.